 Any student enrolled in a UW–Madison doctoral program can pursue a doctoral minor in botany.
 The doctoral minor offers training in the field of botany and can be tailored to a student’s specific interests.
 A doctoral minor in botany is an excellent way to gain a fundamental breadth of understanding of the basic properties of plant life.

-Graduate students who wish to pursue an Option A external minor in the Botany department should consult a faculty member within Botany (their potential minor professor) or the chair of the Botany graduate committee.
-Courses are chosen in conjunction with the chosen Botany faculty who serves as the minor advisor, and the student's departmental advisor.
-A student may earn a doctoral minor in Botany with 9 credits minimum in Botany, including a seminar course, while in residence at UW–Madison.
-All 9 credits are either exclusively graduate-level Botany courses numbered 700 and above or courses numbered 300 and above and identified as designed for graduate work.
+Graduate students who wish to pursue an Option A external minor in the botany department should consult a faculty member within botany (their potential minor professor) or the chair of the botany graduate committee.
+Courses are chosen in conjunction with the chosen botany faculty member who serves as the minor advisor, and the student's departmental advisor.
+A student may earn a doctoral minor in botany with 9 credits minimum in botany, including a seminar course, while in residence at UW–Madison.
+All 9 credits are either exclusively graduate-level botany courses numbered 700 and above or courses numbered 300 and above and identified as designed for graduate work.
 Directed study courses do not count toward the minor.